What DOES THE GREAT BEAR SEA MARINE PROTECTED AREA (MPA) NETWORK Mean for FISHING?

 A Strong Coast Explainer FORPeople Who Work on the Water.

-So here's a straight, local explanation of what the Great Bear Sea MPA Network is — and what it isn't — for people who actually make a living on this coast.
+So below is a plain-spoken, local west coast explanation of what the Great Bear Sea MPA Network actually is—and what it isn’t— for people wholive here, work here, and make their living on this coast.

 Tiered Protection: Zones range from strict no-take (no fishing/harvesting) to areas with limited, sustainable fishing, or even community-use-only areas.